maxzfan/maxzfan/README.md

 ### Languages

 I speak English, Mandarin, Spanish, German and Italian, read Latin and Ancient Greek, and code primarily in Python with AI/ML stacks, although I have experience in various tech stacks and deployment settings.
-See below:

 ### Tech Arsenal